-Allocation can be used to fund up to half the cost of outside performers, speakers, accompanists, and conductors.
-Allocation can be used to fund more than half the cost of outside performers, speakers, accompanists, and conductors after a special request to the ABC board, which will need to be approved by the majority of the board.
+Allocation can be used to fund up to half the cost of speakers and performers, but can also be used to fund the full cost of speakers and performers after speaking with the ABC Representative.

 Allocation may not be used to fund: